 She helped the Spartans to their third-straight ASUN Softball Championship and was part of back-to-back championship squads during her time.
 Millete provided a two-RBI single in the championship contest vs. Florida Gulf Coast en route to the 8-0 victory.
 The Spartans advanced to the NCAA Tournament picking up a win against Ohio State before their season ended.

-At Seminole State, she was a second-team All-Mid-Florida Conference selection as a freshman in 2014.
+At Seminole State, where she earned her associate's degre in 2015, she was a second-team All-Mid-Florida Conference selection as a freshman in 2014.
 She also earned First Team All-Conference and All-State honors as a sophomore in 2015.
 Academically, she was named NJCAA All-Academic in both 2014 and 2015.